 As a viewer, I am waiting in anticipation to see if Rocky will get back to his feet.
 The movie has me hooked from the moment he guts it out until the end of the fight.
 To me, that’s exciting.

-That’s fun.
+That’s exciting.
 And the movie didn’t need to crack a joke or do something outlandish to keep my attention.
 The producers of Rocky told a story I cared about.

 If you want to get creative, go for the drama.
-Tell your market a relatable story that allows the audience, as well as your product, shine through.
+Tell your market a relatable story that allows the audience, as well as your product, to shine.

 About Creative Advertising Copywriting

 Starting today, you should have a completely different viewpoint on the use of creative advertising copywriting.
-If you’re not a large corporation – avoid comedy/branding for the time being!
-Instead, follow the priorities formula or informing, inspiring, and then entertaining.
-But, if you feel like your ad is a bit flat, then bring it to life with drama – not a comedy – that allows the market and your offer shine.
+If you’re not a large corporation – avoid it for the time being!
+Instead, follow the priorities formula of informing, inspiring, and then entertaining.
+But, if you feel like your ad is a bit flat, then bring it to life with drama – not a comedy – that allows the market and your offer to shine.